GSA/search.digitalgov.gov/_posts/2017-09-22-searchgov-faqs-indexing.md

 *Non-CMS Customers:*

 We encourage you to explore how you can compile a list of your site URLs.
 You do not need to send us any information yet.

+## Q: Do I need to change any code on my website?

+No: you do not need to update any code on your website.
+Indexing takes place in the backend of our system.

 ## Q: How was my site getting results before?